orientation/orientation/README.md

 by David Dollar](https://github.com/ddollar/heroku-buildpack-multi.git).
 This is no longer the case since Heroku has rolled out official support for multiple buildpacks.

-Therefore, if you decide to deploy Orientation on Heroku manually (without using the Heroku button, which would take care of this for you) you will need to add two buildpacks since the app relies on NodeJS for Bower package installation.
+Therefore, if you decide to deploy Orientation on Heroku manually (without using the Heroku button, which would take care of this for you) you will need to add two buildpacks since the app relies on NodeJS for yarn package installation.

 Note that for some reason you need to be the owner of the app on Heroku in order to be able to do this: